For high court nominees ‘When’s your birthday?’ matters

 The concern about a nominee’s potential longevity cuts across party lines.
 In 1991, when Justice Thurgood Marshall announced his retirement at 82, then-President George H.W.
 Bush said he would look for a nominee who “believes in the Constitution of the United States” and also “somebody who will be able to serve for a while.”

 He chose Clarence Thomas, then 43.
 No nominee since has been younger.
 Last year, Thomas marked 30 years on the bench.
-The Supreme Court’s youngest-ever justice was Joseph Story, who joined the court in 1812 and served for more than 30 years.
+The Supreme Court’s youngest-ever nominee was 32-year-old Joseph Story, who joined the court in 1812 and served for more than 30 years.

 Former President Donald Trump also picked young nominees.
 Neil Gorsuch was the youngest in a quarter century when he was nominated at 49.
 He was followed by Brett Kavanaugh, then 53, and Amy Coney Barrett, then 48.
 The remaining members of the court — Chief Justice John Roberts, Justice Elena Kagan, Justice Sonia Sotomayor and Justice Samuel Alito — were nominated at 50, 50, 54 and 55 respectively.